mtumilowicz/kotlin-dsl-lambda-workshop/README.md

     return if (!predicate(this)) this else null
 }

+* Lambdas with receiver and extension functions
+    * In the body of an extension function, this refers to the instance of the type the function is extending, and it can be omitted to give you direct access to the receiver’s members
+    * Note that an extension function is, in a sense, a function with a receiver
+        * Regular function Regular lambda
+        * Extension function Lambda with a receiver
+    * Method-name conflicts
+        * What happens if the object you pass as a parameter to with has a method with the same name as the class in which you’re using with
+        * this@OuterClass.conflictedMethod()

+* Adding methods to other people’s classes: extension functions and properties
+  * Conceptually, an extension function is a simple thing: it’s a function that can be called as a member of a class but is defined outside of it
+  * package strings
+    fun String.lastChar(): Char = this.get(this.length - 1)
+    * The receiver type (String) is the type on which the extension is defined, and the receiver object (this) is the instance of that type
+    * as in a regular method, you can omit this: fun String.lastChar(): Char = get(length - 1)

+* top-level function
+    *  when you compile the file, some classes will be pro- duced, because the JVM can only execute code in classes
+    * you can
+      place functions directly at the top level of a source file, outside of any class package strings // filename: join.kt
+    fun joinToString(...): String { ... }

+    /* Java */
+    package strings;
+    public class JoinKt { // Corresponds to join.kt, the filename public static String joinToString(...) { ... }
+    }

+* Inline functions: removing the overhead of lambdas
+    * we explained that lambdas are normally compiled to anonymous classes.
+But that means every time you use a lambda expression, an extra class is cre- ated; and if the lambda captures some variables, then a new object is created on every invocation
+    *  introduces runtime overhead, causing an implementation that uses a lambda to be less efficient than a function that executes the same code directly
+    * If you mark a function with the inline modifier, the compiler won’t generate a function call when this function is used and instead will replace every call to the function with the actual code implementing the function
+    * When you declare a function as inline , its body is inlined—in other words, it’s substi- tuted directly into places where the function is called instead of being invoked nor- mally
+    * lambdas used to
+      process a sequence aren’t inlined.
+Each intermediate sequence is represented as an object storing a lambda in its field, and the terminal operation causes a chain of calls through each intermediate sequence to be performed
+    * For regular function calls, the JVM already provides powerful inlining support.
+It analyzes the execution of your code and inlines calls whenever doing so provides the most benefit.
+This happens automatically while translating bytecode to machine code.
+* Return statements in lambdas: return from an enclosing function
+    * If you use the return keyword in a lambda, it returns from the function in which you called the lambda, not just from the lambda itself
+    * Such a return statement is called a non- local return, because it returns from a larger block than the block containing the return statement.
+    * To understand the logic behind the rule, think about using a return keyword in a for loop or a synchronized block in a Java method.
+It’s obvious that it returns from the function and not from the loop or block.
+Kotlin allows you to preserve the same behavior when you switch from language features to functions that take lambdas as arguments.
+    * Using the return expres-
+      sion in lambdas passed to non-inline functions isn’t allowed.
+A non-inline function can save the lambda passed to it in a variable and execute it later, when the function has already returned, so it’s too late for the lambda to affect when the surrounding function returns.
+    * You can write a local return from a lambda expression as well.
+A local return in a lambda is similar to a break expression in a for loop.
+      * Returns from a lambda use
+        the “@” character to mark a label
+      * people.forEach label@{
+            if (it.name == "Alice") return@label
+        }
+        people.forEach @{
+                    if (it.name == "Alice") return@forEach
+                }

 ## infix
 * In an infix call, the method name is placed immediately between the target object